sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/30-Build-Part1-Instructions.md

 Insert your (now flashed) SD card into the SD card slot on the bottom of the Pi.

-Note: The SD card direction does matter - the lettering on the SD card should be facingS downward.
+Note: The SD card direction does matter - the lettering on the SD card should be facing downward.

 <figure class="flow-subfigures">
     <figcaption>SD Card inserted in the Pi</figcaption>